 If you employ staff under a Modern Award, you will need to ensure that you are paying them at least their new minimum Award rates from the date of the increase.
 Refer to the Pay Guide for your Modern Award, available on the Fair Work Ombudsman website, to look up the new pay rates.

 It is extremely important that you know which Award your staff are covered by, which classification they fall under and their relevant Award rates.
 Employers must not pay below any applicable Award rate, otherwise they will be underpaying staff and may be subject to an investigation by the Fair Work Ombudsman or the newly legislated Wage Inspectorate in Victoria (which may include fines and penalties).

 For more information, see the Fair Work Ombudsman website, where there is plenty of information about employing staff available.
 The website also has an Award finder and each Award has a Pay Guide which simply sets out what Award rates apply, depending on who is working and when they are working.
 You can also use their P.A.C.T pay calculator to calculate base pay rates, allowances and penalty rates (including overtime).

 To make sure you are paying your staff correctly, or for any other questions about employing staff, Robertson Hyetts is always here to help.
-We are focused on providing practical HR and employment law advice to businesses in central Victoria and look to build ongoing relationships with businesses as trusted HR advisors.
+We are focused on providing practical employment law advice to businesses in central Victoria and look to build ongoing relationships with businesses as trusted advisors.